CURLOPT_CONNECT_ONLY(3) Introduction to Library Functions

 special data transfers.

-Since 7.86.0, this option can be set to '2' and if HTTP or WebSocket
+Since 7.86.0, this option can be set to '2' and if WebSocket is used,

-before handing over control to the application.
+handing over control to the application.
+For other protocols the

 Transfers marked connect only do not reuse any existing connections